 5. Exemption

-A caravan park operator is exempt from section 7(1), (3) and (4) of the Electricity Industry Act 2004 in relation to the supply of electricity at the caravan park subject to the conditions described in clause 6.
+A caravan park operator is exempt from section 7(1), (3) and (4) of the Electricity Industry Act 2004 in relation to the supply of electricity at the caravan park subject to the conditions described in clauses 6 and 7.

+[Clause 5 amended: Gazette 25 Sep 2018 p.
+3560.]

-6. Conditions of exemption
+6. Conditions of exemption: fees and charges

 (1) If the electricity supplied to a site occupied by a permanent park resident is supplied to the caravan park operator by the Electricity Retail Corporation, any charge imposed by the caravan park operator for the electricity must not exceed the charge for metered consumption —